 Our software integrates with the latest IP camera technology.
 Observe in real-time or review recorded high-definition video in 1080p resolution.
 Auto-gaining discrete microphones provide high-quality perfectly synchronized audio, great for picking up soft voices.

-The Valt software can integrate with student ID cards for the start and stop of recording.
-This allows for rapid fire recording while still segmenting the video properly so students can not see other students videos.
+The VALT software can integrate with student ID cards for the start and stop of recording.
+This feature allows for rapid fire recording while still segmenting the video properly so students can not see other students videos.

 Our software utilizes an intuitive browser based client interface.
 No special software needs to be downloaded or installed.

-All videos recorded by Valt are in a non-proprietary standard .mp4 format.
-Videos can be downloaded off the system and played back on any computer without the need for special software or codecs.
+All videos recorded by VALT are in a non-proprietary standard MP4 format.
+Videos can be downloaded from the system and played back on any computer without the need for special software or codecs.

 What is an OSCE?
 Objective Structured Clinical Examinations are a type of examination increasingly used in health sciences.
 In contrast to a written exam, an OSCE evaluates hands-on skills that medical students, as well as more advanced learners, need to acquire during medical training.

 OSCEs can test clinical skill competency and performance across dozens of fields, using a real-world approach that allows medical professionals and teachers to assess students as they learn innovation and the key factors that drive the medical decision-making process.